isabellainglis/playpal/README.md

 # Future Features

 - I would love to add more songs to the app
+- Songs that include picking rather than strumming
 - Chord recognition, to incorporate scoring and a leaderboard